thompsle154/thompsle154/README.md

 - 👋 Hi, I’m @thompsle154
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to
 - 📫 How to reach me ...

 <!---